Austin-s-h/pyjams/README.md

    - Streamlined deployment process
    - Hosting solution research
    - CI/CD implementation
+4. Moving to Heroku configuration for deployment.
+This requires moving from Sqlite to PostgreSQL
 ## Setup

 1. Create a Spotify Developer account and register your application at https://developer.spotify.com/dashboard